Best handfasting gifts in Ireland

 |---|---|

-| Under €40 | Candles, small keepsakes, cards, and compact home pieces |
+| Under €45 | Artisan candles, small symbolic clay keepsakes, cards, and compact framed blessings. |

-Personalisation and timing
+Personalisation and ceremony dates

 Frequently asked questions